BlackWingLair589/a.log/README.md

 ## Building

-(Very optionally) before building, edit config.hpp.
-The defaults should work fine, unless YouTube raises the limit on VOD length to more than ≈18 hours, then:
+(Very optionally) before building, edit config.hpp (the defaults should work fine, unless YouTube raises the limit on VOD length to more than ≈18 hours), then:

 ```bash
 git submodule init && cmake && make install